Xilinx/PYNQ/ubuntu/README.md

 ```
 LATEST CHANGELOG (for a full list, check full_img_changelog.txt):

-02-11-2016 - <giuseppe.natale@xilinx.com>
+02-17-2016 - <giuseppe.natale@xilinx.com>
-             1) upgraded pip to latest version (8.0.1)
+             1) updated pyxi to latest version on repo (with AV overlay)
-             2) upgraded pyxi package from repository
-             3) solved issue #3
-             4) updated devicetree in preparation to AV overlay.
-Tested
+             2) updated devicetree and uImage to work with AV overlay
-                current version of the audio bindings on this build and it works.
-             5) installed i2c-tools and libi2c-dev needed to use i2c linux drivers
+                - the kernel is compiled from original xilinx repo with xlnk drivers enabled
+             3) installed pytest and pytest-ordering using pip
 ```